paa-bachelor/semester-1/py4sci/numpy-guide.md

 _np.full(tuple1,x)_ returns an array of x with the shape of tuple1

+_np.exp(array1)_ returns an array where the elements are the exponential function evaluated in the elements of array1

 [**ARRAY INFORMATION**]

 _array1.dtype_ returns the type of the elements of array1